-Located on a bluff overlooking the Potomac River, Healy Hall is the main symbol of Georgetown University.
-Construction began in November 1877 and was largely finished by 1879.
-Reverend Patrick Healy consulted a number of prominent architects, but decided to select the firm of J.L Smithmeyer and Paul Pelz.
+Named for Patrick Francis Healy, then the President of Georgetown University, Healy Hall began construction in November 1877 and was largely finished by 1879.
+Reverend Healy consulted with a number of prominent architects, but decided to select the firm of J.L Smithmeyer and Paul Pelz.

-Healy Hall is one of the last, large-scale High Victorian Gothic Buildings in America.
-“Ruskinian” or Venetian Gothic, enjoyed a good deal of success in America, especially as it was applied to churches and institutional structures.
-Healy Hall was built along the influence of prominent Gothic revival architects such as Richard Morris Hunt, the first American to study architecture at the Ecole des Beaux Arts in Paris.
+Healy Hall is one of the last large-scale High Victorian Gothic buildings in America.
+This style enjoyed a good deal of success in America, especially as it was applied to churches and institutional structures.
+Healy Hall was built along the influence of prominent Gothic Revival architects such as Richard Morris Hunt, the first American to study architecture at the École des Beaux-Arts in Paris.
 Healy Hall stands as a monument to a rich, decorative episode in American architecture.

 DC Inventory: November 8, 1964

 National Register: May 27, 1971